-Meet Brian Kennedy, a NOAA CORPS Officer for NOAA with a Marine Biology degree who helps facilitate research and gets to experience all sorts of ocean science discoveries!
-Click on the photos above to watch videos and hear Brian talk about his job and what it's like to conduct science while at sea.
+Brian Kennedy is a NOAA Corps Officer for NOAA with a Marine Biology degree who helps facilitate research and gets to experience all sorts of ocean science discoveries!
 Read the full text of Brian's interview below to learn more about his job.

 What is your title?